domaindrivendev/Swashbuckle.WebApi/README.md

 ### OWIN Hosted in IIS - UI returning 404 File not Found

-This is similar to the issue above with an additonal workaround required.
+This is similar to the issue above with an additional workaround required.
 To ensure that the OWIN module is run for all requests (extension and extensionless), **runAllManagedModulesForAllRequests** must be set in the Web.config.

 In addition, a stage marker must be used in Startup.cs, AFTER configuring the WebApi middleware, to ensure that routes with extensions are also processed via WebApi: